laravel/docs/upgrade.md

 Some policy methods only receive the currently authenticated user and not an instance of the model they authorize.
 This situation is most common when authorizing `create` actions.
 For example, if you are creating a blog, you may wish to check if a user is authorized to create any posts at all.

 When defining policy methods that will not receive a model instance, such as a `create` method, the class name will no longer be passed as the second argument to the method.
-Your method should just expected the authenticated user instance:
+Your method should just expect the authenticated user instance:

     /**
      * Determine if the given user can create posts.